-Parsippany NJ Possession and Distribution of Morphine Lawyers
+Mount Olive NJ Possession and Distribution of Morphine Lawyer

-Drug Charges Defense Attorneys with in Morris County, New Jersey
+Drug Charges Defense Attorneys in Morris County, New Jersey

 Morphine is an opioid narcotic used in the treatment of severe pain.
 It occurs naturally in the opium poppy and has a long history of human use by medical practitioners and for recreational drug use.
 The prosecutors of New Jersey zealously prosecute Possession and Distribution of Morphine to the full extent of the law.

-The criminal defense attorneys at the Tormey Law Firm have successfully handled thousands of cases in New Jersey, in Superior Court and Municipal Court.
-One of the firm’s partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and active Municipal Prosecutor who handled a variety of serious drug-related cases during the course of her distinguished career.
+The NJ drug charges defense attorneys at the Tormey Law Firm have successfully handled thousands of cases in New Jersey, in Superior Courts and Municipal Courts.
+One of the firm’s partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and former Municipal Prosecutor who handled a variety of serious drug-related cases during the course of her distinguished career.
 She knows what it takes for the State to prove a Prescription Drug case beyond a reasonable doubt – and she will use that knowledge to defend, and potentially beat, the charges filed against you.
-Travis J. Tormey, the firm’s founding partner, has extensive experience representing clients charged with drug offenses, including Possession of Morphine, Possession of Synthetic Marijuana, and Possession of CDS in a Motor Vehicle.
-The experienced drug defense lawyers at the Tormey Law Firm are available at 866-949-6948, or you can use the online contact form.
+Travis J. Tormey, the firm’s founding partner, has extensive experience representing clients charged with drug offenses, including Possession of Morphine, Possession of Synthetic Marijuana, Driving under the Influence of Drugs (DUI), and Possession of CDS in a Motor Vehicle.
+If you are facing morphine charges in Mount Olive, Parsippany, Morristown, Rockaway, Denville, or elsewhere in Morris County or New Jersey, the experienced prescription drug defense lawyers at the Tormey Law Firm are available immediately to assist you.
+Simply call (908) 336-5008 for a cost-free consultation.

 Morphine Charges in New Jersey